Goatse.cx: Legacy

-Disc images supposedly containing a leaked Mac OS X build, OSx86, which could run on standard "x86 architecture" computers, were distributed during 2005 on BitTorrent filesharing networks.
-But rather than load the expected Mac OS, the discs reportedly displayed the Goatse image when booted.

-In his book The Long Tail (2008), Chris Anderson wrote that goatse.cx is well-known only to a relatively small Internet-using "subcultural tribe" who reference it as a "shared context joke" or "secret membership code".
+In his book The Long Tail (2008), Chris Anderson wrote that goatse.cx is well known only to a relatively small Internet-using "subcultural tribe" who reference it as a "shared context joke" or "secret membership code".
 Anderson cited a photo accompanying an "otherwise innocuous article" about Google in the June 2, 2005 The New York Times, in which Anil Dash wore a T-shirt emblazoned with stylized hands stretching out the word "Goatse".

-In June 2007, a proposed sketch of the 2012 Summer Olympics logo appeared on the BBC News 24 broadcast and website (requires Flash; archive URL may or may not work) as one of the 12 best viewer-submitted alternatives to the official logo.
+In June 2007, a proposed sketch of the 2012 Summer Olympics logo appeared on the BBC News 24 broadcast and website as one of the 12 best viewer-submitted alternatives to the official logo.
 In it, two hands stretched the "0" wide in "2012", as the submitter wrote, "to reveal the Olympics".
 The sketch was later shown as part of a gallery of viewers logos on BBC London News and BBC News 24, and was subsequently removed from the website.
-The editor of the BBC News website acknowledged the mistake in his blog, saying his team "simply didn’t spot it".
+The editor of the BBC News website acknowledged the mistake in his blog, saying his team "simply didn't spot it".

 In June 2010, a group of computer experts known as Goatse Security exposed a flaw in AT&T's security which allowed the e-mail addresses of iPad users to be revealed.
 Andrew Auernheimer (alias weev), a member of the group, was interviewed by the media and discussed the group's name, among other things.
-The group uses a stylized cartoon of the cropped goatse.cx image as their logo and has the motto "Gaping Holes Exposed".